mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

           This minion cannot move.
 This effect cannot be dispelled.

 name:     Drogon
-text:     **Blood Surge**: Double your General's Attack this turn.
+text:     **Blood Surge**: Double your General's ⚔️ this turn.

 name:     Earth Sister Taygete
 text:     Whenever this minion takes damage, deal that much damage to all nearby enemies.

 name:     Earth Sphere
-text:     Restore 8 Health to your General.
+text:     Restore 8❤️ to your General.

 name:     Egg Morph
 text:     Turn a non-Egg minion into an Egg, or hatch an Egg.